 If you are living in Florida then no doubt you are probably paying for higher insurance than the rest of the state.
 This is not your fault it simply is the nature of the insurance industry in this state.
 Essentially this is due to the requirements by the state to willing pay for personal injury protection (PIP) in this state.
-This is something that as a person who is buying auto insurance from someone like yourfloridainsurancequotes.com should be cognizant about because it causing you to pay more than most people in other states.
+This is something that as a person who is buying auto insurance florida you should be cognizant about because it causing you to pay more than most people in other states.
 Essentially, the reasoning for why consumers have to pay personal injury protection because for many in Florida this is the only kind of health insurance citizens have.

 There have been attempts to make insurance cheaper in this state while still maintaining the personal injury protection in Florida.
 In 2012 the state essentially eliminated massage and acupuncture services from the list of treatments that the insurance covered.
 However, just because these services have been eliminated hasn’t eliminated the high price tag of insurance in this state.